 VOP 2010 Policy Proposed Amendments to VOP 2010 a.
 Section 3.2.3.10 states that Core Features and their related vegetation protection zone will be conveyed to the City and/or Toronto and Region Conservation Authority as a condition of development approval.
 To enable comprehensive management, such features shall not be fragmented but shall be brought into public ownership to ensure their continued protection and management.
 Conveyance of Core Features and their associated vegetation protection zones into public ownership shall be determined through the Block Plan / Draft Plan of Subdivision applications, without further amendment to VOP 2010. b.
-Section 9.2.1.9 permits a Day Care in all land use designations, provided the Day Care is located on a public street with a right-of-way of 26 m or greater Permit a Day care within the "Low-Rise Mixed-Use" designation on a public street with a right-of-way less than 26 m.

-VOP 2010 Policy Proposed Amendments to VOP 2010 C. Section 4.2.3.4 requires sidewalks on both sides of collector roads.
-Sidewalks on both sides of collector roads together with pedestrian/cycling and multi-use trail connections shall be determined at the Block Plan / Draft Plan of Subdivision applications, without further amendment to VOP 2010. d.
-Section 9.1.1.3 prohibits rear lotting on public streets.
-Permit rear lotting on a public street (Regional Road 27) to maintain the existing physical character of the Kleinburg Community, as per Sections 9.1.2.2 and 9.1.2.3 of VOP 2010. e.
-Sections 7.3.1.2, 7.3.2.3.
-7.3.2.4 and 7.3.2.6 provides size and design criteria for Parks In order to provide visual connectivity to the adjacent open space and golf course lands, greenways are permitted to the satisfaction of the City as per the following criteria: i.
-Located to provide views of the golf course and open space system ii.
-May have less public street frontage to accommodate views of the golf course iii.
-Are of a sufficient width to be programmed with recreational uses and a multi-use recreational trail iv.
-Where feasible, connect to or form part of the proposed trail plan for the Subject Lands
+Section 4.2.3.4 requires sidewalks on both sides of collector roads.
+Sidewalks on both sides of collector roads together with pedestrian/cycling and multi-use local trail connections shall be determined at the Block Plan / Draft Plan of Subdivision applications, without further amendment to VOP 2010.
+C. Section 9.1.1.3 prohibits rear lotting on public streets.
+Permit rear lotting on a public street (Regional Road 27) to maintain the existing physical character of the Kleinburg Community, as per Sections 9.1.2.2 and 9.1.2.3 of VOP 2010.